 - Equality information – we need to ask for this to comply with Equality Act 2010, but you can choose not to give it

 - Care plans / medical reports / criminal convictions – we need this information to understand your mental health needs to further assess risk, but we do need to ask for your explicit consent first as this is more sensitive data.

 One adult service and all children and young people’s services are provided using ‘legitimate interests’.
 This means that we do not need permission to process any information that is necessary to provide appropriate support.

-For further information about what data we keep and how, please ask to see our Record of Processing Activities.
+For further information about what data we keep and how, please contact Head Office on (024) 7655 2847.

 How will the data be used?

 - To enable us to provide you with an appropriate, effective, efficient service